tahczeban/MechaCar_Statistical_Analysis/README.md

 lot 3 t-test:

-## DELIVERABLE 4:Study Design: MechaCar vs Competition
+## DELIVERABLE 4: Study Design: MechaCar vs Competition

 The MechaCar performs against the competition.... the metrics that would be of interest to the consumer are: